robert17/iotf-rtd/docs/libraries/python_cli_for_apps.rst

 Handling events from devices
 -------------------------------------------------------------------------------
-To process the events received by your subscroptions you need to register an event callback method.
+To process the events received by your subscriptions you need to register an event callback method.
 The messages are returned as an instance of the Event class:

 * event.device - string (uniquely identifies the device across all types of devices in the organization)
 * event.deviceType - string